 From the chart above, we can see the median annual earnings of those who have graduated from Cambridge.
 After their first year of employment, the median earnings tend to be around £27,000.
 In their third year, this has gone up to £49,000, before reaching £69,000 in their fifth year of work.

 University College London

 Comparing these with UCL, which has been ranked third in the UK for Law by The Complete University Guide and The Guardian – and second by Times Higher Education, we can see the difference between Oxbridge and non-Oxbridge graduates.

 The average annual salary for graduates six months after leaving UCL is similar to Oxford’s, sitting at around £22,000.
 Of the graduates, 94% find themselves in employment or further education.
 Of those in work, 69% are employed in a role where a degree was essential or beneficial.

 The areas that graduates find themselves working in include legal associate professionals (38%), legal professionals (7%), and protective service occupations (7%).

 From the chart above, we can see the median annual earnings of those who have graduated from UCL.
 After their first year of employment, the median earnings tend to be around £26,000.
 In their third year, this has gone up to £41,000, before reaching £65,000 in their fifth year of work.

 choosing between Oxbridge and Non-Oxbridge law

-Moreover, keep in mind graduate prospects.
-If you are indecisive about which university to attend, remember that for very competitive industries such as law, having a degree from a specific university might help you in the long run.
-If attending Oxbridge or a Russell Group university is what will make you get a job at your dream law firm, then go for it!
-The effort will be rewarded.
+Make sure to keep in mind graduate prospects.
+If you are indecisive about which university to attend, remember that for very competitive industries such as Law, having a degree from a specific university might help you in the long run.